Purpose

 Employment Standard

-Denninger's is an equal opportunity employer and values the importance of diversity and dignity in the workplace.
-Denninger's is committed to accommodating people with disabilities throughout the entire employment experience.
+Denninger's is an equal opportunity employer that values diversity and dignity in the workplace and is committed to accommodating people with disabilities throughout the entire employment experience.

 • Denninger's notifies all internal and external job applicants, in job postings and when inviting an applicant to an interview or assessment, that accommodation is available upon request.
 When arranging accommodation, Denninger’s will consult with the job applicant to determine their specific accessibility needs.